IngridGdesigns/tesoro/README.md

 ```

-## Configure Vite config to talk to server
+### Configure Vite config to talk to server

-- Open the vite.config.js file and add your server url (your express api PORT), any request that starts with /api on your development server will be forwarded to http://localhost:3005.
+- Open the vite.config.js file and add your server url (your Express API PORT), any request that starts with /api on your development server will be forwarded to http://localhost:3005.

 ```javascript
 export default defineConfig({